 No Pre-Evaluation or Pre-Approval of Education, Training, or Experience

 Please be aware that the Council does not pre-evaluate applications, education, or training.
 It is incumbent upon each individual seeking licensure to ensure that his or her education, training, and experience meets the requirements of the law.

-Applicants may contact agency staff with questions about licensure if they are unable to find an answer to their question after reviewing the relevant application packet and the Council’s website and rules.
-Please review these resources carefully before contacting the Council.
+Applicants may contact staff with questions about licensure if they are unable to find an answer to their question after reviewing the relevant application packet and the Council’s website and rules.
+Please review these resources carefully however, before contacting the Council.

 Application Processing Times

 Information regarding the minimum, maximum, median, and average application processing times will not be available until after August 31, 2021.
 Until such time, the Council will not have the data necessary to perform these calculations.